Italy v Brazil (1982 FIFA World Cup): Impact

-The result was seen by many as not only a defeat for Brazil, but a defeat of their attacking philosophy by the less talented but more organised Italians.
+The result was seen by many as not only a defeat for Brazil, but a defeat of their attacking philosophy by the more organised Italians.

 This match has since then been labelled by the Brazilian press as the "Sarrià Tragedy" (Portuguese: Tragédia do Sarrià).
 The result of the match had a profound and lasting impact on Brazilian football and fundamentally changed its philosophy.
-According to Luizinho, Brazil's centre back in 1982, the defeat changed Brazilian coaches' way of thinking, leading to a new, destructive philosophy based on defensive, counterattacking football – the style of football played by the Italians against the Brazilians.
+According to Luizinho, Brazil's centre back in 1982, the defeat changed Brazilian coaches' way of thinking, leading to a new, destructive philosophy based on more tactical, physical, defensive, and counterattacking football, possessing similarities with the style of football played by the Italians against the Brazilians.

 As described by sports journalist Tim Vickery: "For many Brazilian coaches, the failure of that 1982 side to win the World Cup (...) served as proof for ideas that had been kicking around for a while – starting with a 5–1 massacre at the hands of Belgium in 1963, confirmed by the defeat by Holland in the 1974 World Cup.
 The physical development of the game, it was thought, meant that traditional methods had to be revised.
 Brazilian players had to bulk up – Rubens Minelli, the most successful domestic coach of the 70s, wanted his team to be made up of six footers.
 And with less space on the field, the future of football lay in the counter attack, rather than elaborate attempts to pass through midfield."
 Tim Vickery continues by stating that "these thoughts have carried a lot of weight in the Brazilian game.
 They help explain why a succession of Brazil sides have caught the eye for explosive breaks down the flanks rather than for the succession of midfield triangles that enraptured Cappa and everyone else in 1982.
 When former Middlesbrough left-back Branco was in charge of Brazil’s youth sides, he told me that right from the start of the process the search for big, strong youngsters was a priority.
 Brazilian coaches, meanwhile, became fond of spouting the statistic that the chances of a goal are reduced if the move contains more than seven passes."
 He also earlier stated in 2006 that "had Brazil won the trophy in 1982 the team would be more than a fond memory.
 They might be the blueprint for future sides, because winners are always copied."
+When describing the events of the match, Sócrates later infamously recounted: "We had a hell of a team and played with happiness.
+Then Rossi had three touches and scored a hat-trick.
+Football as we know it died on that day."